 - Make recommendations to promote and maintain cultural diversity among faculty members.

 - Make recommendations to promote recruitment and retention of minority students.

 Its members plan exciting and well received diversity and awareness events for the campus.
 The mission of DAC is to aid in retaining qualified faculty and staff reflective of the student body at IU Northwest, and to recognize excellence in work performance which promotes diversity.

 DAC works to establish a positive record of providing excellence in service leadership on issues of diversity,by promoting best practices for retention and relevant awareness initiatives.

 Campus Diversity Awards

-Every spring the Campus Council on Diversity celebrates diversity in its many forms throughout the IU Northwest campus.
+Every spring the Campus Diversity Advisory Council celebrates diversity in its many forms throughout the IU Northwest campus.
 This celebration highlights individuals, organizations, and groups, on campus or off campus, which exemplify the purpose of the IU Northwest diversity mission.